expanse-so/myletter-app/test-triggers/trigger-auto-test.md

 - Updated package.json with test dependencies
 - API implementation in utils/api.ts

-The workflow has been fixed to include the missing upload-artifact action, which should resolve the previous error.
+The workflow has been updated to use actions/upload-artifact@v4 instead of the deprecated v3 version.